-Second is Indian Geography which include questions on physical geography of India, including relief features, mineral resources distribution, vegetation and cropping patterns.
-And the last one is Environment section which deals with issues like biodiversity, ecology, human geography, climate change and pollution.
+Second is Indian Geography which includes questions on the physical geography of India, including relief features, mineral resources distribution, vegetation and cropping patterns.
+And the last one is the Environment section which deals with issues like biodiversity, ecology, human geography, climate change, and pollution.

 Preparation Plan for General Studies for UPSC Prelims

 - Make notes while you read.
-It’s impossible to come back to the text books during revision period.
-Notes should be so comprehensive that once you are done, you would not have to take the text-book again.
+It’s impossible to come back to the textbooks during the revision period.
+Notes should be so comprehensive that once you are done, you would not have to take the textbook again.

 - The basic approach should be STUDY-REVISE-IMPROVE.

 - One needs to follow any leading National newspaper.

 - It should be kept in mind that the motive of the Prelims examination is to test an aspirants’ recalling and memorizing power.
 Therefore, one needs to invest a significant amount of time in taking Mock Tests that’ll help immensely.
 Taking Prelims-based Test series should be an integral part of the entire preparation process.